openstack/keystone/doc/source/configuration/config-options.rst

 The Identity service is configured in the ``/etc/keystone/keystone.conf`` file.

 The following tables provide a comprehensive list of the Identity service options.

+.. only:: html

    For a sample configuration file, refer to :doc:`samples/keystone-conf`.

 .. show-options::
    :config-file: config-generator/keystone.conf